Jougne

-Jougne (/fr/) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
+Jougne (/fr/; Arpitan: Dzougne) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 The commune is situated 19 km from Pontarlier and 4.5 km from the Swiss border.
 It lies in the Jura Mountains, which form the border between France and Switzerland.
 The commune dominates the valley of the Jougnena.
 From Piquemiette, there are views of the Alps.